 Image interpolation: as mentioned above, should be avoided where possible, especially when done by the printer driver itself i.e. on the fly during printing.
 If an enlargement is required which takes the image beyond its maximum native pixel dimensions at 360 ppi, feel free to contact us for support.
 We will be happy to help you enlarge your images effectively.

-If you choose to enlarge your images, it is important that you let us know what you have done when you submit your image for printing, so that we don’t see the low resolution setting in the image as an error and so that we can adjust for optimum quality at our end.
-If you need assistance with configuring your image for enlargement beyond the native image resolution, please feel free to contact us.
+If you choose to enlarge your images, it is important that you let us know what you have done when you submit your image for printing, so that we don’t see a lower resolution setting or a “blurriness” in the image as an error and so we can adjust for optimum quality at our end.
+If you need assistance with configuring your image for enlargement beyond the native image resolution, please feel free to contact us for assistance.
 For image enlargements, we employ special tools and techniques to achieve optimum image quality in print.

-For Fine Art from RGB image files, ProPhoto RGB is our preferred working space profile.
-While images in or Adobe RGB 1998 and sRGB can also be accepted, ProPhoto RGB is preferred to achieve the highest quality, largest gamut colour in print.
-Some colour clipping may occur with all profiles, depending upon your choice of paper.
-But, the least clipping of colour will occur with images in ProPhoto RGB.
-Our default profile for images without embedded profiles is Adobe RGB.
+For Fine Art prints from RGB image files, ProPhoto RGB or Wide Gamut RGB are our preferred working space profiles.
+But with these spaces your files must be kept in 16 bit.
+While images in Adobe RGB 1998 or sRGB can also be accepted, ProPhoto RGB or Wide Gamut RGB are preferred to enable us to achieve the highest quality and largest colour gamut in print.
+Modern cameras capture very large amounts of colour – well beyond sRGB or Adobe RGB.
+Of course, some colour clipping may occur with all ICC print profiles, depending upon your choice of paper.
+But, the least amount of clipping of your image colour will occur with images in ProPhoto RGB.
+That said, our default working space for images without embedded profiles is Adobe RGB.
 CMYK files can be RIPped and printed upon request.

 Feel free to request our printer profiles for soft-proofing.